What is Dbfetch?

-Dbfetch is an acronym for "database fetch".
-Dbfetch provides an easy way to retrieve entries from various databases at the EBI in a consistent manner.
+Dbfetch is an abbreviation for "database fetch".
+Dbfetch provides an easy way to retrieve entries from various databases at the EMBL-EBI in a consistent manner.
 It can be used from any browser as well as well as within a web-aware scripting tool that uses wget, lynx or similar.

 - Select a database: